‘Gilmore Girls’: Netflix Teases The Possibility Of More Episodes With Cryptic Tweet [Spoilers]

 Warning: possible spoilers ahead.

 If you have already finished binge watching the Gilmore Girls revival, you know the famous last four words where Rory (Alexis Bledel) reveals to her mother Lorelai (Lauren Graham) that she is pregnant.
 Of course, this was a shock to fans everywhere, but what was even more shocking was that we never got to find out who the father was.
 Was it Logan, her on-again off-again college boyfriend?
-Or, was it Paul, her boyfriend who was so dull she kept forgetting his existence?
-Or, could it have been the guy in the Wookie costume who she had a one-night stand with?
+Or was it Paul, her boyfriend who was so dull she kept forgetting his existence?
+Or could it have been the guy in the Wookie costume whom she had a one-night stand with?
 No one knows for certain, and fans are desperately hoping that more episodes will be added to tie up the loose strings.

 Netflix fuels ‘Gilmore Girls’ rumors with tweet about Rory’s reveal https://t.co/qx0q2tTrrC pic.twitter.com/YwGGMjr0nJ